 The Company considers Punitaqui to be its most significant project.
-Punitaqui is a former producing copper mine and ore processing plant that has been idle since April 2020.
+Punitaqui is a former producing copper mine and ore processing plant that had been idle since April 2020.
 For 2024, the Company's plans for Punitaqui primarily include:

-- Re-start mining and copper concentrate production activities at Punitaqui by engaging in pre-production stage mine development, the acquisition of certain capital items, hiring of personnel, as well as the refurbishment of the ore processing plant.
-The potential commencement of such activities have been targeted for the second quarter of 2024; - Complete underground infill and extensional drilling at San Andreas and Cinabrio.
-The drilling program is designed to further define areas that could be included in mine sequencing and for grade control purposes; and - The continued execution of community consultation plans in the areas immediately surrounding Punitaqui, as well as consultation with any other communities that may be impacted by potential production and related activities at the mine.
+- Re-start mining and copper concentrate production activities at Punitaqui by engaging in pre-production stage mine development, the acquisition of certain capital items, hiring of personnel, as well as the refurbishment of the ore processing plant: - Complete underground infill and extensional drilling at San Andreas and Cinabrio.
+The drilling program is designed to further define areas that could be included in mine sequencing and for grade control purposes; and - The continued execution of community consultation plans in the areas immediately surrounding Punitaqui, as well as consultation with any other communities that may be impacted by production and related activities at the mine.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2023
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE MONTHS ENDED MARCH 31, 2024